UNINETTSigma2/documentation/code_development/guides/pytorch_olivia/PyTorchMultiGpu.md

 To scale training to multiple GPUs, we use PyTorch's [Distributed Data Parallel (DDP)](https://docs.pytorch.org/tutorials/intermediate/ddp_tutorial.html) framework.
 The code below works for both multi-GPU (single node) and multi-node setups.

 For this, we need to modify the main Python script to include DDP implementation.
-The updated script will work for both scenarios Multiple GPUs within a single node and Multiple nodes.
+The updated script will work for both scenarios: multiple GPUs within a single node and multiple nodes.

-Note: Please replace this path `/cluster/work/projects/<project_number>/<user_name>/olivia/datasets/` used in the script below to your actual path.

 ```{code-block} python
 :linenos: